mike14747/next-with-auth/README.md

 Since I've upgraded this app to use next.js version 13, the initial folder/file structure will now be the following.

-**NOTE**: This was the folder/file structure before I updated the app to typescript.

 ```bash
 touch .env
 mkdir app lib pages public styles types